alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/11_citation_and_provenance.md

 ## Citation Is Not Confirmation

-Citation alone does not create Anchor Confirmation.
+Citation does not create Anchor Confirmation.

-Reference alone does not create Anchor Confirmation.
+Reference does not create Anchor Confirmation.

-Discussion alone does not create Anchor Confirmation.
+Discussion does not create Anchor Confirmation.

-Indexing alone does not create Anchor Confirmation.
+Indexing does not create Anchor Confirmation.

-Summarizing alone does not create Anchor Confirmation.
+Summarizing does not create Anchor Confirmation.

-Quoting alone does not create Anchor Confirmation.
+Quoting does not create Anchor Confirmation.

-Linking alone does not create Anchor Confirmation.
+Linking does not create Anchor Confirmation.

 A copied source-line does not create Anchor Confirmation.